MONASTERY OF THE PRECIOUS BLOOD

 A Legacy of Prayer Since 1910

-In 2011, the Sisters Adorers of the Precious Blood graciously opened the doors of their monastery to welcome the contemplative branch of the Servants of the Lord and the Virgin of Matará.
-Since then, these two distinct yet harmonious communities have joyfully shared the sacred space of the monastery—coming together each day for Holy Mass and times of communal prayer, while continuing to live out their unique charisms and religious rules with fidelity and love.
+In 2011 sisters from the contemplative branch of the Servants of the Lord and the Virgin of Matará contemplative branch came to live at the Monastery of the Precious Blood.
+For 13 years the Servants of the Lord and the Sisters Adorers of the Precious Blood, distinct yet harmonious communities, joyfully shared the sacred space of the monastery—coming together each day for Holy Mass and times of communal prayer, while continuing to live out their unique charisms and religious rules with fidelity and love. (later on…Now, the Servants of the Lord remain and continue the mission…)